setms/book/docs/requirements/analysis.md

 - There isn't always someone who can give us the requirements.
 - Requirements elicitation takes a long time because the development team needs to learn the domain.
-- Software has a certain shape that should affect how we express requirements.
+- Software has a certain shape that should affect how we express functional requirements.
+- Guidance on specifying non-functional requirements is thin.

 Let's explore these issues in more detail.